alphagov/inside-government-admin-guide/first-steps/markdown.md

 The full name will show when the user hovers over the acronym where it appears in the text.

 *  Leave 1 empty line space then list every acronym on a new line at the base of the document.
-*  Use an asterisk, square brackets and a colon to create acronym expanders.
+*  Use an asterisk, square brackets and a colon (\*[RPA]: Rural Payments Agency) to create acronym expanders.
 *  Make sure there is no space between the asterisk and the square brackets.
 *  List both plurals and singulars, but not possessives like DFT's.
 *  List plurals ahead of singulars (eg HGVs must be before HGV).
 *  No need to list acronyms that appear only once.

+### Images and attachments

-Using Markdown to position images and attachments is covered in the sections [Add images](http://alphagov.github.io/inside-government-admin-guide/creating-documents/add-images.html) and [Add attachments](http://alphagov.github.io/inside-government-admin-guide/creating-documents/add-attachments.html)
+Covered in the sections [Add images](http://alphagov.github.io/inside-government-admin-guide/creating-documents/add-images.html) and [Add attachments](http://alphagov.github.io/inside-government-admin-guide/creating-documents/add-attachments.html)